chariotsolutions/aws-examples/cloudtrail_to_elasticsearch/README.md

 One last thing about index creation: the code will check to see if the index exists before trying to create it.
 That works great during "normal" operation, in which CloudTrail delivers one file at a time to S3.
 However, if you upload a large number of files at once, Lambda will scale up the number of executing functions to match the number of files, and this can cause a race condition between creation and use.
 With the end result that some Lambda invocations fail and are not retried.

-If you are doing a bulk upload, I recommend setting the reserved concurrency on the Lambda to 1, which will prevent concurrent executions.
+If you are doing a bulk upload, I recommend setting the reserved concurrency on the Lambda to 1, which will prevent concurrent executions (but will take longer to complete).
+Or alternatively, pre-create the indexes to match the data that you're using.

 ## Index names